Coral Reef Ecosystem Accounting

 Accounting for degradation

-Ecosystem degradation represents the decline in condition of an ecosystem asset, reflected in reduced capacity to provide services[52].
-For monetary accounts, degradation is valued as:
+Ecosystem degradation--the decline in condition of an ecosystem asset, reflected in reduced service capacity--is valued in monetary accounts as[52]:

 Degradation = Asset value (opening) + Enhancements - Asset value (closing) - Revaluations

-This approach values degradation as the loss in asset value attributable to physical deterioration rather than price changes.
-Recording degradation in monetary accounts parallels the treatment of depletion for natural resources (see TG-3.1 Asset Accounts) and depreciation for produced assets.
+This values degradation as loss in asset value attributable to physical deterioration (not price changes), parallel to the treatment of depletion for natural resources (see TG-3.1 Asset Accounts).

 3.5 Compilation Procedure